winglang/wing/tools/hangar/__snapshots__/test_corpus/sdk_tests/service/callbacks.test.w_compile_tf-aws.md

           super._registerOnLift(host, ops);
         }
       }
-      this.node.root.new("@winglang/sdk.std.Test",std.Test,this, "test:does not start automatically if autoStart is false", new $Closure2(this, "$Closure2"));
+      this.node.root.new("@winglang/sdk.std.Test", std.Test, this, "test:does not start automatically if autoStart is false", new $Closure2(this, "$Closure2"));
       class $Closure3 extends $stdlib.std.Resource {
         constructor($scope, $id, ) {
           super($scope, $id);